liusitusha/OrpheusDL-GUI/README.md

 If you change any setting in the "GUI Settings" tab, a "settings-GUI.json" will be generated in the "config" folder to store all the settings in the "GUI Settings" tab

-If you have better ideas, you can come to https://t.me/Tidal_Group to find me.
+If you have better ideas, you can come to https://t.me/Tidal_Group .